 Market-Driven Academic Program Ventures (MPVs) are intended to function akin to venture capital funding.
-The Office of the Provost, in partnership with the Graduate College, will provide "start-up" resources for new, innovative academic programs that align with current market opportunities and that have the potential to provide key professional opportunities for future students.
-Although the primary focus is on innovative master's degree programs, cutting-edge, reputation-enhancing, sustainable undergraduate programs are also considered.
+The Office of the Provost, in partnership with the Graduate College, provided "start-up" resources for new, innovative academic programs that align with current market opportunities and that have the potential to provide key professional opportunities for future students.
+Although the primary focus is on innovative master's degree programs, cutting-edge, reputation-enhancing, sustainable undergraduate programs were also considered.

-MPV proposals should focus on new degree programs, or significant redesigns of existing degree programs, that have significant market appeal and that are highly distinctive with respect to competitor programs.
-These programs can be on-campus, online, hybrid, or remote programs in collaboration with other universities or colleges at satellite locations or within the facilities of corporate partners.
-Successful MPV teams will receive resources for support for a formal market study and upon analysis and approval, release time for the first year of instruction, partial support for directing the new programs, and discretionary funds to foster and advance partnerships when applicable.
-Assessment of the quality and number of applicants, course outcomes, student progression, professional outcomes of graduates, and finances will be directed at assuring the success, quality, and sustainability of each MPV.
+MPV proposals focused on new degree programs, or significant redesigns of existing degree programs, that have significant market appeal and are highly distinctive with respect to competitor programs.
+These programs can be on-campus, online, hybrid or remote programs in collaboration with other universities or colleges at satellite locations or within the facilities of corporate partners.
+Successful MPV teams received resources for support for a formal market study and upon analysis and approval, release time for the first year of instruction, partial support for directing the new programs and discretionary funds to foster and advance partnerships when applicable.
+Assessment of the quality and number of applicants, course outcomes, student progression, professional outcomes of graduates and finances was directed at assuring the success, quality and sustainability of each MPV.

 |Creative Writing, MFA